How to create a simple AWS Lamda function with Typescript.

 As such click on the `Api Gateway` asset linked with the `Designer` panel.

 Below the primary designer panel you will now see the `Api Gateway` Metadata.
-Here is a public link for the lamda function you have just deployed.

 Much like when you ran the lamda locally you can now POST to this endpoint to create a new TODO.